Al-Mussanah Club

 Al Musannah Club (نادي المصنعة الرياضي; also known locally as Al-Siham Al-Hamra'a, or "Red Arrow(s)", or just plainly as Al-Mussanah) is an Omani sports club based in Al-Musannah, Oman.
-The club is currently playing in the Oman Professional League, top division of Oman Football Association.
+The club currently plays in the Oman Professional League, top division of Oman Football Association.
 Their home ground is Al-Seeb Stadium.
 The stadium is government owned, but they also own their own personal stadium and sports equipment, as well as their own training facilities.

 Being a multisport club

 Although being mainly known for their football, Al-Mussanah Club like many other clubs in Oman, have not only football in their list, but also hockey, volleyball, handball, basketball, badminton and squash.
 They also have a youth football team competing in the Omani Youth league.

 Colors, kit providers and sponsors

 Al-Mussanah Club have been known since establishment to wear a full red or black (Away) kit (usually a darker shade of red).
 They have also had many different sponsors over the years.
 As of now, Adidas provides them with kits.